Newlie2/Mapping_Earthquakes/README.md

 Tectonic Plates Layer: Shows boundaries of tectonic plates.
 These boundaries help us understand the geology and movement of the Earth's crust.

-Technologies Used: JavaScript, Leaflet.js, GeoJSON, HTML, CSS.
+JavaScript, Leaflet.js, GeoJSON, HTML, CSS.